crypto-jones/data-control-scroller/README.md

   - Passing properties to the component allows for more flexibility

 - Backend Server
-  - The assignment did not instruct to create a backend, but in order to simimulate a more accurate flow of data for this assignment, I spun up a simple node.js server to serve the JSON files
+  - The assignment did not instruct to create a backend, but in order to simimulate a more accurate flow of data for this assignment, I spun up a simple Express server to serve the JSON files

 ## To Run Locally